Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 1 round
 You level a pitiless glare at a [Frightened](conditions.md#frightened) creature you can see within range.
 The target must succeed on a WIS Save or be [Paralyzed](conditions.md#paralyzed) until the beginning of its next turn, or until it takes any damage.
-At Higher Levels.
-You can target one additional creature for each spell slot level above 2.
+**Using a Higher-Level Spell Slot.** You can target one additional creature for each spell slot level above 2.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*